-During the final session, before being assessed by the Tutor the student should complete an Online Evaluation Form.
-The URL will be emailed to both the Practice contact and each student a few days before the end of the placement.
-Students on split placements should complete the whole form twice, once for each four or five-week placement.
+During the final session, before being assessed by the Tutor you should complete anOnline Evaluation Form.
+The URL will be emailed to both the Practice contact and to you a few days before the end of the placement.
+If you are on split placements you should complete the whole form twice, once for each placement.

 The information provided by these anonymous forms is entered on to our database.
-Practice-specific needs are then generated and emailed to the Practice a few weeks after the end of placement once student grades have been received and logged.
+Practice-specific needs are then generated and emailed to the Practice a few weeks after the end of placement once your grades have been received and logged.
 This helps guide teaching activities in the future.